Lincoln University requires a minimum of 120 credit hours to graduate with a bachelor's degree.

-Around 26% of students who started college at Lincoln University complete all the credits required within six years.
+NOTE: Around 26% of students who start college at Lincoln University finish the requirements for graduation within six years.

 Lincoln University offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||√|

 |Transfer Credits Accepted||√|

 |IB Credits Accepted||√|

 |New Student Orientation||√|

 Reminder: Lincoln University may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Lincoln University has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 Students are not required to fulfill a language requirement